leonlatsch/leonlatsch/README.md

 Here are some facts about me:

 - 🔭 I’m currently working on [Photok](https://github.com/leonlatsch/Photok).
 A encrypted photo safe for Android.
-- 🌱 I’m currently learning Android Jetpack.
+- 🌱 I’m currently learning Golang and game dev with Godot.
 - 📫 How to reach me: contact@leonlatsch.dev
 - ⚡ Fun fact: I always thought that programming is not funny.
 Until i tried it.